 On the other hand, be sure to send enough messages to your users.
 Using your data to determine the optimal send frequency and cadence—not to mention, the best ways to add personalization and relevance to those messages—that will allow you to communicate with your users in their preferred manner is the best way to win their trust and loyalty.

-Mistake #8: Focusing only on the short game
+Tip #8: Focusing on the long game